theNewDynamic/oregonsadventurecoast.com/content/event/osaa-3a-basketball-state-championship-tournament.md

 {{< spacer 50 >}}

-Tournament action begins on Thursday afternoon, March 3rd and concludes with the championship game on Saturday afternoon, March 5th.
+Tournament action begins on Thursday afternoon, March 2nd and concludes with the championship game on Saturday, March 4th.

 Keep up with the teams by following the Rankings and Brackets!